Spider-Man (1977 film): Plot

 Peter Parker, a freelance photographer for the Daily Bugle, is bitten by a radioactive spider and discovers he has gained superpowers, such as super-strength, agility and the ability to climb sheer walls and ceilings.
 When a mysterious Guru places people under mind-control - including a doctor and lawyer - to rob banks, Peter becomes the costumed hero Spider-Man to stop the crook's fiendish scheme.
-The Guru then announces that he will hypnotize ten New Yorkers, chosen at random, into committing suicide unless the city pays him $50 million, which becomes a Daily Bugle headline "Are You One of the Ten People?".
-The situation becomes even worse when Peter Parker and his friend Judy are hypnotized into being two of the people to defenestrate themselves from the Empire State Building by week's end.
+The Guru then announces that he will hypnotize ten New Yorkers, chosen at random, into committing suicide unless the city pays him $50 million, which becomes a Daily Bugle headline, "Are You One of the Ten People?".
+The situation becomes even worse when Peter Parker and his friend Judy Tyler are hypnotized into being two of the people to defenestrate themselves from the Empire State Building by week's end.
 With some luck, Peter is able to break free of the hypnosis and then stop the Guru in his tracks.